thomasbundy07-droid/Hackathon/README.md

 # Co₂nscious

-Chrome extension that quantifies the environmental impact of LLM conversations on OpenAI Chat and Claude.
+Chrome extension that quantifies the environmental impact of AI and internet use (Currently on implemented for AI use).

 ## Features